-Four schools have been selected for the 2019-2020 school year.
-If you are interested in hosting the program for the 2020-2021 school year and are located in the GTA or city of Toronto, send us an email!
+If you are interested in hosting the program for the 2021-2022 school year and are located in the GTA or city of Toronto, please send an email to the program managers.
 See contact info below.

 Contact the program managers to arrange a meeting;